-ISSUANCE OF ADDITIONAL PARITY BONDS.
-In addition to the right to issue bonds of inferior lien as authorized by law, the City reserves the right to issue Additional Bonds, under and in accordance with the Bond Ordinance, for the purpose of improving, extending, equipping and repairing the System and for the purpose of refunding, in any lawful manner, any part or all of the Previously Issued Bonds, the Bonds or any Additional Bonds then Outstanding.
-The Additional Bonds shall be secured by and payable from a first lien on and pledge of the Revenues in the same manner and to the same extent as the Bonds; and the Bonds and the Additional Bonds then proposed to be issued shall in all respects be on a parity and of equal dignity as to lien and right.
-Additional Bonds may be issued under this Section in one or more installments; provided, however, that none of the Additional Bonds shall be issued unless and until the following conditions have been met, to-wit:
+ADDITIONAL BONDS...In addition to the right to issue bonds of inferior lien as authorized by law, the City reserves the right to issue Additional Bonds under and in accordance with the Ordinance for the purpose of improving, extending, equipping and repairing the System and for the purpose of refunding, in any lawful manner, any part or all of the Bonds, the Outstanding Bonds and any Additional Bonds then outstanding.
+The Additional Bonds shall be secured by and payable from a first and superior lien on and pledge of the Net Revenues in the same manner and to the same extent as the Bonds and the Outstanding Bonds; and the Bonds, any Outstanding Bonds, and the Additional Bonds then proposed to be issued shall in all respects be on a parity and of equal dignity as to lien and right.
+Additional Bonds may be issued under the Ordinance in one or more installments; provided, however, that none of the Additional Bonds shall be issued unless and until the following conditions have been met: